 Course ID: 100041 6 ec second semester prof. dr. ir.
-T.P. van der Weide
+T.P. van der Weide prof. dr. ir.
+W. Kraaij

-- 68 hrs problem session
+- 30 hrs lecture

-- 40 hrs individual study
+- 34 hrs problem session

-- 60 hrs lecture
+- 104 hrs individual study period

 Finding relevant documents no longer seems to be the major challenge of state-of-the-art search engines.
 Where recall and precision were major concerns in the early days of their existence, trying to convey information rather than just data seems to be a major concern nowadays.
-Offering a long list of documents in order of their relevancy score is known to be a too simple interface.
+Offering a long list of documents in order of their relevance score is known to be a too simple interface.